This is one in a series of interviews with our customers to see how they are adapting to the COVID-19 world.

 How was Bellingham affected by the COVID-19 virus?
 How have you been affected personally?

 Washington State went into lockdown on March 23rd closing all non-essential businesses.
 I am fortunate to have my studio in the same building as our residence so have continued to paint.
 My wife and I stopped all non-essential travel and shopping.
 We continue to do so with the exception of occasional Starbucks drive-thru and local coffee shop visits wearing masks.
 Phase 2 will likely start soon, but we are reluctant to join the reopening at our age.
-One of my galleries and I have postponed a show scheduled for July.
+A show I am having in August will be with social distancing, masks, and limited occupancy.

 Do you have a daily routine that keeps you grounded these days?